ninabarzh/orchard/mitigations/virtualisation/kvm/Docker-tools.md

 ## Installing centos in VM

 Went without a glitch.
 Will take getting used to though.
 Prior to the eighth iteration, CentOS used the yum package manager.
-As of CentOS 8, package management has migrated from yum to Dandified Yum (DNF). yum is also still working.
+As of CentOS 8, package management has migrated from yum to Dandified Yum (DNF). `yum` is also still working.

     # adduser -aG wheel [user]

-Then as user:
+Then as `user`:

     $ sudo dnf install curl -y